zcash/zips/zip-XXXX.rst

 The remaining 75% of the dev fee shall be distributed between development teams working to maintain clients.

-* One third of the remaining fee (25% of the total) shall be reserved for the role of the "principal developer", a developer with additional voice in Zcash governance.
-The principal developer allocation shall be capped similarly to the Foundation's, based on the monthly volume-weighted average price.
+* Up to 35% of the total fee  shall be reserved for the role of the "principal developer", a developer with assured long-term alignment with the project.
-* The remaining two thirds of the fee (50% of the total), called the "outside development fee", shall be distributed between at least two development teams, chosen semi-annually by the Foundation, coinciding with network upgrades.
+* The remaining 40% of the fee, called the "outside development fee", shall be distributed between at least two development teams, chosen semi-annually by the Foundation, coinciding with network upgrades.

 Prior to each network upgrade, the Foundation shall recommend a list of addresses and a total number of ZEC per block each address is meant to receive